cataseven/Summary-Card/README.md

 columns: 4
 row_height: 95px
 cards:
-  # Card 1: A stylish clock for context
+  # --- CARD 1: Clock ---
+  # This is a special card that doesn't track any entities; it simply displays the current time.
   - domain: clock
-    color: 'var(--primary-color)' # Use theme's primary color
+    # Uses your theme's primary color for the icon.

-  # Card 2: A detailed summary of who is home
+    color: 'var(--primary-color)'

+  # --- CARD 2: Person Status Summary ---
+  # This card tracks entities in the 'person' domain to summarize who is at home.
   - domain: person
     name: People
     styles:
-      # Rule 1: Show how many people are home
+      # Rule 1: If at least one person is home...
-      - condition: any_active # For 'person' domain, 'home' is the active state
+      # For the 'person' domain, the 'home' state is considered "active".
+      - condition: if_any_at_home
+        # The '{{ active_count }}' variable shows the number of entities in an active state.
-        text: '{active_count} at Home'
+        text: '{{ active_count }} at Home'
         icon: mdi:home-account
         color: '#4CAF50' # Green

-      # Rule 2: If no one is home, show this
+      # Rule 2: If everyone is away...
-      - condition: all_inactive
+      - condition: if_everyone_away
         text: Everyone Away
         icon: mdi:home-export-outline
         color: '#FF9800' # Orange

-  # Card 3: A security overview for doors and windows
+  # --- CARD 3: Security (Door/Window) Summary ---
+  # This card only tracks the specified door and window sensors.
   - domain: binary_sensor
     name: Security
-    # We only want to see sensors that report open/close states
+    # With 'include', only the status of sensors in this list is considered.
     include:
       - binary_sensor.front_door
       - binary_sensor.back_door
       - binary_sensor.living_room_window
     styles:
+      # Rule 1: If any door or window is open...
-      - condition: any_active # 'on' state means a door/window is open
+      # For 'binary_sensor', the 'on' (true) state is considered "active".
+      - condition: if_any_true
-        text: '{active_count} Open!'
+        text: '{{ active_count }} Open!'
         secondary_text: Unsecured
         icon: mdi:shield-alert
         color: 'crimson'

+      # Rule 2: If all doors and windows are closed...
-      - condition: all_inactive
+      - condition: if_all_false
         text: All Secure
         secondary_text: House is locked down
         icon: mdi:shield-check
         color: 'teal'

+  # --- CARD 4: Media Player Summary ---
-  # Card 4: Media Players - but ignore the one in the guest room
+  # This card summarizes media players, EXCLUDING the one in the guest room.
   - domain: media_player
     name: Media
+    # With 'exclude', entities in this list are not included in the summary calculation.
     exclude:
       - media_player.guest_room_display
     styles:
+      # Rule 1: If any media player is active...
-      - condition: any_active # 'playing' or 'on' are active states
+      # For 'media_player', states like 'playing' or 'on' are considered "active".
+      - condition: if_any_playing
-        text: '{active_count} Playing'
+        text: '{{ active_count }} Playing'
         icon: mdi:cast-connected
         color: 'deepskyblue'

+      # Rule 2: If all media players are idle...
-      - condition: all_inactive
+      - condition: if_all_idle
         text: All Idle
         icon: mdi:cast
         color: 'var(--secondary-text-color)'